36 Quai des Orfèvres (film): Plot

 Camille is invited to a meeting by Silien, but her phone is being tapped by Klein's team, who are seeking him.
 Silien gets into her car and offers her money to live on.
 Klein, who has been tailing her, orders his team to move in to capture Silien despite being warned of the danger to Camille.
 They flee but Klein orders that Camille's small and insubstantial car forced off the road and she and Silien are killed in the crash.
 Klein uses Silien's gun to shoot the dead Camille, then uses his own gun to shoot Silien's body.
 It now looks like Silien shot Camille, causing the crash, and Klein then shot Silien in self-defence, absolving him of responsibility for their deaths.

 Seven years later, Vrinks is released.
 Klein, who now heads the Paris criminal police, kept his team silent about the truth of Camille's death by promotions, retirements and transfers.
 Vrinks reunites with his daughter, telling her they are leaving after some unfinished business.
 He visits Titi, an old colleague, who now works at a club, to find out about Camille's death.
-They have an spontaneous fight with men who seemed familiar, namely Bruno's friends, who threaten revenge.
+They have a spontaneous fight with men who seemed familiar, namely Bruno's friends, who threaten revenge.
 Later, Bruno ambushes Titi and discovers he was one of the policemen who humiliated him before.
-He demands to know the names of the others before beating him into a coma.
+He demands to know the names of the others before beating him into a permanent coma.

 Vrinks gets a gun to take revenge on Klein, who is attending a police ball.
 Using a stolen ID, Vrinks attends and confronts Klein in the lavatory.
 Klein explains Camille was dead when he shot her, and Vrinks suggests he kill himself with Vrinks' gun to avoid exposure.
 After Vrinks leaves, Klein follows him out, shouting obscenities, threatening to shoot him and blaming him for Camille's death.
 Bruno, lying in wait, shoots Klein dead.
 It appears that Titi gave his attackers Klein's name, instead of Vrinks's.

 The film ends with Vrinks and his daughter at airport security, heading for a new life abroad.